 Center for Regenerative Medicine researchers plan to develop biological heart valves using a patient's own cells.
 After cells are removed from a donor heart — a process called decellularization — the cell-free tissue scaffold that remains would be populated with adult progenitor cells or induced pluripotent stem cells derived from the patient's cells.

-The identification of these cells opens new avenues of research, such as better understanding their role in disease and determining if they can be targeted to prevent disorders in which blood cells play a role, including atherosclerosis and aneurysm formation.
+The identification of these progenitor cells opens new avenues of research, such as better understanding of their role in disease and determining if they can be targeted to prevent disorders such as atherosclerosis and aneurysm formation.